-Following our late-evening arrival in Bucharest (we’ll depart UK on the evening of 10th ), we will transfer to a local hotel for some sleep and then breakfast before our long drive (5-6 hours) to the Hargita Mountains.
+After breakfast, we will be collected from our hotel by Minko (our guide) and then a long drive (5-6 hours) to the Hargita Mountains.
 We will break up the journey with a stop at Sânpaul Fish Ponds.
 Here we should expect Night Herons, Little Bitterns, Ferruginous Ducks, Black and Whiskered Tern, Great Reed, Marsh and Savi’s Warblers and Bee-eaters.
 The area is known for its huge population of Lesser Spotted Eagles, so we will stop briefly at “Eagle junction” where we should gain some good views.

-Local hotel in Bucharest and then two nights in Desag Vila in Harghita
+Local hotel in Bucharest and then three nights in Desag Vila in Harghita

 Transylvania – Bears and birds

 Transylvania is famous for its wildlife and it hosts Europe’s largest populations of Brown

 Bear.
 Wolf and Chamois are quite common and a rich diversity of birds, reptiles,